Authentic Jamaican Curry Chicken

 Curry is a very important ingredient in Jamaican cooking since our food is a mixture of various flavors and spices from spanish, british, african, chinese and indian influence.
 This dish really highlights the indian influence.
 This is an authentic and original Jamaican Curry Chicken recipe by a born and raised Jamaican!

-This recipe contains chicken (thighs), curry powder, allspice, thyme, salt, black pepper, sweet potatoes, coconut oil, water, onions, bell peppers (green), onions (green/spring), fresh garlic, scotch bonnet pepper
+This recipe contains chicken (thighs, boneless, skinless), curry powder, allspice, thyme, salt, black pepper, sweet potatoes, oil (coconut), water, onions, bell peppers (green), onions (green/spring), garlic (fresh), peppers (scotch bonnet)

 Prep time: 1 hr +

 Cook time: 1 hr 15 min

 - 3 lb. chicken thighs, legs or breast (skin removed)

 - 6 tbsp. curry powder

 - 2 tsp. black pepper

 - 1 tbsp. coconut oil

 - 3 scallions (chopped)